JaedenBardati/jaba/README.md

 - GIZ: A script to handle running/managing [GIZMO](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html) simulations.
 Call it with `giz` in the terminal.
 - (TO DO) SKI: A script to handle running/managing [SKIRT](https://skirt.ugent.be/root/_home.html) simulations.
 Call it with `ski` in the terminal.
+- (TO DO) CLD: A script to handle running/managing [CLOUDY](https://gitlab.nublado.org/cloudy/cloudy/-/wikis/home) simulations.
+Call it with `cld` in the terminal.

 You will have the option to install these when you run `install.sh`.